Ask a Professor: How to Overcome Impostor Syndrome in College

 How to Overcome Impostor Syndrome

 Overcoming impostor syndrome takes time.
 In part, students have to rewire their thinking to challenge their thoughts.
-For example, rather than thinking "I'm not smart enough for this class," rephrase your thoughts of doubt as "I'm learning and figuring things out."
+For example, rather than thinking

 It also helps to confide in friends and classmates.
 Simply knowing that other students experience similar feelings helps many people manage impostor syndrome.